OUTGOING INTERGOVERNMENTAL

 has issued a child support order in accordance with the Uniform Interstate

-Family Support Act or a law substantially similar to
+Family Support Act or a law substantially similar to that act that modifies a

-that act that modifies a child support order of a tribunal of this state, a
+child support order of a tribunal of this state, a tribunal of this state shall

-of the tribunal of the other state.
+recognize the continuing, exclusive jurisdiction of the tribunal of the other

 (4) A tribunal of this state that